-In the Conservation International report (PDF, 9.33 MB - external website) “Coffee in the 21st century – Will climate change and increased demand lead to new deforestation” scientist are highlighting that approximately 60 percent of the area suitable for coffee production is covered by natural forest.
+In the Conservation International report “Coffee in the 21st century – Will climate change and increased demand lead to new deforestation?” (pdf, 9.3 MB) scientists are highlighting that approximately 60 percent of the area suitable for coffee production is covered by natural forest.
 This lead Huffington Post to report that "our coffee addiction could destroy earth's tropical forests."

 The growing demand for coffee has to be met by increasing the coffee production in a sustainable way.
 With as many as 85 percent of all coffee growers being smallholder farmers, it is also crucial to improve their livelihood.